Pop Culture Madness!

 The Intel 4004 was the first microprocessor.

-Century 21 Real Estate LLC opened their doors in Orange County, California.
+Century 21 Real Estate LLC opened its doors in Orange County, California.

 Gillette introduced the TracII Razor, the first double-blade shaving tool.